"ROMA – BEIJING: CREATIVITY MAPS"

 Link Domus, n.
 902 Esperanto on www.domusweb.it

-The last issue of "Domus" directed by Stefano Boeri was a special issue made just of images: architectural drawings, diagrams, photographs, comics, and infographics.
-Various architects, artists, curators, designers, photographers, and critics have been called to conceive special projects: 2A+P Architettura, Alessandro Mendìni, Gabriele Basilico, Francesco Jodice, Philippe Starck, Didier Fiuza Faustino, Herzog & de Meuron, OMA, Salottobuono, Enzo Mari, Bruno Latour, Thomas Saraceno, Zaha Hadid, Andrea Branzi, Claude Parent, SANAA, Olafur Eliasson, Ronan + Erwan Bouroullec, Armin Linke, Beatriz Colomina, Frank O. Gehry, Gae Aulenti, Steven Holl, Sami Rinlala, Yona Friedman, Madelon Vriesendorp, Francois Roche, and Antonio Marras.
+Stefano Boeri, for the last issue of Domus he was Chief Editor, conceived a special issue with an editorial project narrated just by images: architectural drawings, diagrams, photographs, comic strips, diagrams, maps, and infographics.
+Various architects, artists, 2A+P Architettura, Alessandro Mendìni, Gabriele Basilico, Francesco Jodice, Philippe Starck, Didier Fiuza Faustino, Herzog & de Meuron, OMA, Salottobuono, Enzo Mari, Bruno Latour, Thomas Saraceno, Zaha Hadid, Andrea Branzi, Claude Parent, SANAA, Olafur Eliasson, Ronan + Erwan Bouroullec, Armin Linke, Beatriz Colomina, Frank O. Gehry, Gae Aulenti, Steven Holl, Sami Rinlala, Yona Friedman, Madelon Vriesendorp, Francois Roche, and Antonio Marras have been called to conceive special projects.

-The project started with a series of interviews to some Roman based architects and curators, looking for forgotten or unknown memories, documentations, and links: flyers, projects, books, articles, magazines, and videos started reveling new stories and backgrounds of different events.
-A vast net was going to be discovered and it was made of Roman knots but also national and international ones.
-What came out was a reality characterized by an operative and multidisciplinary approach often driven by a search for collaborations and a diy spirit.
-Different actors in various fields -artists, architects, anthropologists, philosophers, activists, curators, critics, politicians and administrators, gallery managers- met thanks to a series of specific events starting from the Pantera university student revolt between 1989 and 1990.
+The project started with a series of interviews with some Roman-based architects and curators, looking for forgotten or unknown memories, documentation, and links: flyers, projects, books, articles, magazines, and videos started revealing new memories of different events and from different points of view.
+A wide net was going to be discovered, and it was made of Roman knots intertwining with national and international ones.
+What came out was a reality characterized by an operative and interdisciplinary approach, collaborations, and a DIY attitude.
+Different actors in various fields—artists, architects, anthropologists, philosophers, activists, curators, critics, politicians, and municipal managers—met starting from the university student revolt called La Pantera around 1989 and 1990.

-- a city map showing the locations of the identified firms, groups, collectives or individuals;
+- a city map showing the locations of the identified firms, groups, collectives, and individuals;

-- a family tree diagram showing the cultural events that generated the identified architecture scene in Rome (1990 > 2007)
+- a family tree diagram showing the cultural events that generated the identified architectural scene in Rome (from 1990 to 2007)